Constantine Department

-Constantine Department was a French département in Algeria during the colonial period, which existed between 1848 and 1974.
+Constantine Department (Département de Constantine; عمالة قسنطينة) was a French département in Algeria during the colonial period, which existed between 1848 and 1974.
 The area of the former department, centered on the city of Constantine, is also referred to as Constantinois (قسنطينة Qusanṭīnah).

 History

-Constantinois was part of the Roman province of Africa which also included areas to the east (what is today Tunisia and Tripolitania [western Libya]).
+Constantinois was part of the Roman province of Africa which also included areas to the east (Tunisia and Tripolitania).
 In the Middle Ages, it was part of Ifriqiya which was largely coterminous with the Roman province.

 Under Ottoman rule, Constantinois was attached to the Regency of Algiers and ruled by a bey appointed by the dey of Algiers.
 The last bey, Ahmed Bey, who ruled from 1826 to 1848, led the local population in a fierce resistance to the French occupation forces after their invasion in 1830.
 In 1837, the territory was finally conquered by the French, who reinstated the bey as ruler of the region.
 He remained in this position until 1848, when the region became a part of the colony of Algiers and he was deposed.